-This school understands the importance of medication being taken as prescribed or according to the instructions.
+This school understands the importance of medication being taken as prescribed or according to the instructions detailed on it.

 All staff understand the common medical conditions that affect children at this school.
 Staff receive training on the impact medical conditions can have on pupils.